 This abbreviation refers to the A, B, and O blood types.
 The blood types are decided by the presence or absence (O) of the A and B antigen proteins.

 Alloimmunization is when a person makes antibodies as a result of foreign blood mixing.
 When this happens in a pregnant woman it is called maternal alloimmunization.
-These antibodies can can cross the placenta and attack the unborn child; a disease called hemolytic disease of the fetus and newborn or HDFN for short.
+These antibodies can cross the placenta and attack the unborn child; a disease called hemolytic disease of the fetus and newborn or HDFN for short.
+Some examples of antibodies that women can make during pregnancy include: anti-Mta, anti-Kpb, anti-Dia, anti-Wra, and more.

 A procedure where a needle is inserted through the abdomen into the uterus to draw out some of the amniotic fluid.
 The amniotic fluid can be tested for a variety of fetal health information including genetic abnormalities, gender, red cell antigen status and bilirubin level.
 If done incorrectly, an amniocentesis may raise antibody titer levels and increase the risk to the baby.
 Patients and physicians use noninvasive test options more frequently, such as cffDNA testing and MCA Doppler scans.